Published 12:50 IST, October 31st 2019

 Advertisement

 Birmingham still has about 30 big chimneys were hundreds, even thousands, of migrating swifts rest en route to South America, said Lianne Koczur, Alabama Audubon’s science and conservation director.
-“But if you consider that one or two or three are being lost every year, it doesn’t take very long” to lose m all, she said.
+“But if you consider that one or two or three are being lost every year, it doesn’t take very long” to lose them all, she said.

-Bonner said Audubon Society of Western Pennsylvania has built or helped with about 150 towers in Pennsylvania, including 100 in Allegheny County’s nine parks.
-Nests get built in about half of 40 oldest structures and data isn’t yet available for many, Bonner said.
+Bonner said the Audubon Society of Western Pennsylvania has built or helped with about 150 towers in Pennsylvania, including 100 in Allegheny County’s nine parks.
+Nests get built in about half of the 40 oldest structures and data isn’t yet available for many, Bonner said.

 12:47 IST, October 31st 2019